 (Iowa Code Ann. § 321.277 (2017).)

 Reckless driving is typically a simple misdemeanor in Iowa.
-Generally, a conviction carries up to a year in jail and/or $25 to $625 in fines.
+Generally, a conviction carries up to 30 days in jail and/or $25 to $625 in fines.
 If a motorist is convicted of a second reckless driving offense, there’s also a five-to-30-day license suspension.

 In some states, it’s possible for a driver who’s charged with operating while intoxicated (OWI) to “plea bargain” for a lesser charge.
 When an OWI is plea bargained down to a reckless driving charge, it’s sometimes called a “wet reckless.”